eic/epic-eic.org/index.md

 ## Welcome

-In 2022, the EPIC Collaboration was formed to realize the physics program at the first detector of the Electron-Ion Collider.
+In 2022, the ePIC Collaboration was formed to realize the physics program at the first detector of the Electron-Ion Collider.
 <br/>